ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Upload a keyless certificate.

 `--json`
-:   The JSON file or JSON string used to describe a custom certificate.
+:   The JSON file or JSON string that is used to describe a custom certificate.
 Required.
     - The required fields in JSON data are `certificate`, `private_key`,`host` and `port` :
-        - `certificate` : SSL certificate or certificate and the intermediate(s) for the domain.
+        - `certificate` : SSL certificate or certificate and one or more intermediates for the domain.
         - `private_key` : Private key for the domain.
         - `host` : The keyless SSL host name.
         - `port` : The keyless SSL port used to communicate between CIS and the client's Keyless SSL server.